Orthogonal Dualities of Dynamic Stochastic Higher Spin Vertex Models, using the Drinfeld Twister: Algebraic Framework

-On the right--hand--side of the duality relation, the $-\mathbf{i}\infty$ means that it is a non--dynamic stochastic vertex model, and the subscript refers to space reversal.
-The term ``const'' is a normalization constant so that the duality function is nontrivial in the limit. \end{corollary} }
+\end{theorem} } \begin{remark} On the right-hand-side of the duality relation, the term ``const'' is a normalization constant so that the duality function is nontrivial in the limit. \end{remark}

-{ To relate these algebraic ideas to the dynamic stochastic higher--spin vertex models, it needs to be shown that this specific model fits in the general framework.
-The next proposition states exactly that: \begin{proposition} The dynamic stochastic higher--spin vertex model satisfies the equations \eqref{YBE}--\eqref{Inversion}. \end{proposition} }
+To relate these algebraic constructions to the dynamic stochastic higher-spin vertex model, we will verify that this model fits within the general framework developed above.
+The following propositions establish this fact.